-Environmental Aspect Mitigation Measures Impact on the community Notify community or neighbours of the construction period Remove any barriers and ancillary construction equipment from the study area prior to construction.
-Where possible, consider additional revegetation to further reduce impact of light spill on residences Lighting All sport and public domain lighting will comply with ANZS 4282 (effect of obtrusive light onto neighbouring properties) All luminaires should be equipped with glare shield to further reduce any light spill to sensitive areas.
-Time periods and periodic dimming of lights Time periods for operation of lights should be determined in consultation with the local community Angle lighting away from towards courts to minimise light spill on sensitive habitats and residential receivers
+Mitigation Measures Notify community or neighbours of the construction period Remove any barriers and ancillary construction equipment from the study area prior to construction.
+Where possible, consider additional revegetation to further reduce impact of light spill on residences All sport and public domain lighting will comply with ANZS 4282 (effect of obtrusive light onto neighbouring properties) All luminaires should be equipped with glare shield to further reduce any light spill to sensitive areas.
+Time periods and periodic dimming of lights Time periods for operation of lights should be determined in consultation with the local community Angle lighting away from towards courts to minimise light spill on sensitive